AhammedIsmail01478/ITNE352-Project-Group-SA3/README.md

 5. **Get a FlightAPI Key**
 - Register on [aviationstack.com](https://aviationstack.com/)
-- Replace `"api_key"` in the server script with your API_KEY.
+- Replace the API key used in the server with your own key, a comment has been provided to show the location of the key

 ## **How to Run**

 To run the system:

- 1. Open one terminal window for server and open terminal windows for multiple clients.
+ 1. Open one terminal window for server and open multiple terminal windows for multiple clients.

  2. In the terminal, go to the directory containing the client and server python files.